opencadc-metadata-curation/collection2caom2/README.md

 The CAOM2 data model provides a consistent description of the data from different observatories.
 Each &lt;collection&gt;2caom2 pipeline application captures the software which produces those consistent data descriptions.
 The captured descriptions are then exposed as a searchable inventory for use by anyone who is interested.

+Looked at another way, the CAOM2 data model provides a way to group observational data for effective querying.

 ## The Strategy Being Used

 There are three parts to having data end up in CAOM2 Observations: